VAT returns in The Netherlands

 The due of VAT returns in The Netherlands is different for resident and non-resident businesses.

 Foreign VAT registered companies without a permanent establishment in the Netherlands must submit and pay their VAT returns by the last working day of the second month following the reporting period.
-For example, the second quarter VAT return of 2016 of a non-established company registered for VAT in the Netherlands must be filed by 31 August 2016.
+For example, the second quarter VAT return of 2022 of a non-established company registered for VAT in the Netherlands must be filed by 31 August 2022.
+Here is the tax calendar for foreign companies published by the tax authorities.

 Annual VAT returns must be filed by the last working day of the third month following the reporting period.